PYTHON HELP

 Make sure that IronPDF is installed before you begin.
 It may be installed using pip:

-pip install IronPdf
+pip install ironpdf

 Generate PDF Document with IronPDF using Parsed XML

-IronPDF can be used to create a PDF document depending on the data you've extracted from the XML after it has been processed.
-Let's make a PDF document with a table that contains the book names and authors:
+IronPDF can be used to create a PDF document based on the data extracted from the XML after it has been processed.
+Let's create a PDF document with a table that contains the book names and authors:

 from ironpdf import *

-# Create HTML content for PDF from the parsed xml elements
+# Create HTML content for PDF from the parsed XML elements

 html_content = """